CityOfNewYork/patterns-cli/readme.md

 ## `publish` command

 Before publishing you'll need to have Git initialized for your project.
-The following lines will initialize Git and add prevent **/node_modules** from being committed to your project.
+The following lines will do just that and add prevent **/node_modules** from being committed to your project.
+You can skip these steps if you already have this set up.

 ```shell
 $ git init